- B2B Content Growth Hacks 🔝

 Steps:

-Add UTM parameters to every link in your newsletter.
+Add UTM parameters to every newsletter link.

-Example: ?utm_source=newsletter&utm_medium=email&utm_campaign=blog_loop_audit
+Example:

-Question: Are readers returning via your newsletter?
+Question: Are readers returning via your newsletter and re-entering the content loop?

 Resource Downloads (Gated Content Forms + CRM Integration)